 Approximately 11.1 million visitors descend upon Sydney every year to marvel at the Sydney Harbour Bridge, admire the Sydney Opera House and experience Bondi Beach in real life.

 While these spots are must-see destinations for anyone visiting the city, they’re also flooded with people.

-If you want to escape the hustle and bustle or have visited Sydney before and want to get off the beaten track, the city has a myriad of under the radar spots that are yet to be spoiled by the crowds.
+If you want to escape the hustle and bustle or have visited Australia or Sydney before and want to get off the beaten track, the city has a myriad of under the radar spots that are yet to be spoiled by the crowds.

 Sydney has a plethora of fantastic beaches and saltwater pools, Bondi and Bronte being the most popular, but if you’re looking for something more low profile then there are a few pools that remain unspoiled and uncrowded.

 It’s hidden between the Sydney sandstone and the sea in Maroubra and is the perfect place to swim and relax.
 It’s free to use and is open most of the year.